christopherjnash/home-assistant-addons/audiobookshelf/README.md

 # Audiobookshelf for Home Assistant

-This add-on is based on [advplyr's audiobookshelf app](https://github.com/advplyr/audiobookshelf), which is a self-hosted audiobook and podcast server.
+This add-on is a Home Assistant version of [advplyr's audiobookshelf app](https://github.com/advplyr/audiobookshelf), which is a self-hosted audiobook and podcast server.

 ## 🔗 Usage